devananda-onta/slightly-big-flip/README.md

 * Curl

 ## Config File
-The config file of this service was located in  */application/config/vars.php* so please change the config here.
+The config file of this service is located in  */application/config/vars.php* so please change the config here.
 Here is the example of the config file :

 ```php